HowestX/howestx-docs/final.md

 ##### Reprovision the server

-If, for any reason, you want to reprovision the fullstack server, use the following command:
+If, for any reason, you want to reprovision the fullstack server, use the following command

     $ sudo /edx/bin/update edx-platform release